OlGe404/ansible-collections/olge404/os/README.md

 Use `SEQUENCE=create make` to run "molecule create" for all roles

 .. and so on.
 You can combine the parameters as you like.
-You could use `ROLES=distro_packages SEQUENCE=converge make` to run "molecule converge" for the distro_packages role.
+You could use `ROLES=distro_packages SEQUENCE=converge make` to run "molecule converge" for the "distro_packages" role.

 You can set the parameters in your environment with e.g. `export ROLES=<role_name>` to not have to provide them each time you invoke the command.